 - If you have difficulty with the way your manager communicates with you, suggest a different way to communicate that would increase your work performance.

 - Would more frequent communication help you prioritize your tasks?
-Let your manager know what could help you be more efficient.
+Let your manager know what helps you stay on track.

-- Ask your employer or human resources department if they have an Employee Assistance Program (EAP), which is a free and confidential service that can help employees with mental health issues.
+- Ask your employer or HR if they have an Employee Assistance Program (EAP), which is a free and confidential service that can help employees with mental health issues.

-We’ve touched on just a few solutions and changes to think about that could make work a positive part of your life when living with depression.
+We’ve touched on just a few ideas to think about that could make work a positive part of your life when living with depression.
 Here are some other articles that may be helpful: